 Wrong Side of the Pond started off as a simple blog: I wrote about soccer, people would read it.
 Nothing more, nothing less.
-But as time has worn on, it’s expanded beyond a home for me my written works, morphing into an outlet for all my creations.
+But as time has worn on, it’s expanded beyond a home for my written works by accommodating my other creations.
 Chief among those: the many visuals I’ve made to help augment the words — written and spoken — on this site and elsewhere.
 Below you’ll find what will serve as an ever-growing collection of some of my personal favorites.

 As it turns out, designing kits is no easy task and meeting fan expectations can be tricky.
 So when April fools rolled around in 2017, I took the opportunity to give the people the “diamond” kits they all asked for.

 Home pub Rhinehaus hosted a 2016 Premier League survival day party, and I once again made some art for them.